Btate712/rails_wine_project/Application_Checklist.md

   - Once the minimum project requirements are met, I plan to add the following additional features as time permits:
     - Responsive CSS layout
-    - Wines are suggested for a user based on the reviews of users with similar tastes
-      - This feature will require an alternate rating algorithm that determines which other users have similar tastes and weights their reviews more heavily than those of others
     - Add a restaurants model and a restaurant_wine model
       - Restaurants have many wines through restaurant_wine and wines have many restaurants through restaurant_wine